ndabAP/vue-command/README.md

       // Autocompletion resolved into one result
       if (candidates.length === 1) {
-        // Mutating Stdin mutates the cursor, so we've to reset the cursor afterwards const unwatch = this.$watch(() => this.cursor, () => {
+        // Mutating Stdin mutates the cursor, so we've to wait to push it to the end const unwatch = this.$watch(() => this.cursor, () => {
           this.cursor = cursor + (candidates[0].length - autocompleteableStdin.length + 2)